Skip to main content

 • Internal audit

-Recruitment is ongoing for 2 national director roles; access and integration and strategic infrastructure and capital delivery.
+Recruitment is ongoing for the national director roles of strategic infrastructure and capital delivery.
 National directors have been appointed for all of the other areas.

 New HSE Centre structure with appointed national directors (PDF, 112 KB, 1 page)